 - Movement Form [Download Template]

-- Annex 6: Description of the production process of this waste stream
+- Annex 5: Description of the production process of the waste.

-A legally enforceable contract between the notifier (applicant) and consignee (receiving facility) has to be submitted if two establishments are not under the control of the same legal entity.
-This contract must include all obligations specified in the WSR and shall be concluded and effective at the time of notification until expiry.
-If a waste stream is destined for interim recovery or disposal operations, additional obligations are obligatory.
+A legally enforceable contract between the notifier (applicant) and consignee has to be submitted if the two parties concerned are not under the control of the same legal company/entity.
+This contract must include all obligations specified in Article 5 of the WSR and shall be concluded and effective at the time of notification and for the duration of the shipment until a certificate is issued in accordance with Article 15(e), Article 16(e) or, where appropriate, Article 15(d).
+If a waste stream is destined for interim recovery or disposal operations, additional obligations apply.

-Furthermore, in the event that a broker or dealer acts as the notifier, a legally enforceable contract between the waste generator/producer and the broker or dealer is also required.
-This contract must include obligations which need to be fulfilled both entities and shall be concluded and effective at the time of notification until expiry.
+Furthermore, in the event that a broker or dealer acts as the notifier, a legally enforceable contract between the waste producer and the broker/dealer is also required.
+This contract must include obligations which need to be fulfilled by both parties and shall be concluded and effective at the time of notification and for the duration of the shipment until a certificate is issued in accordance with Article 15(e), Article 16(e) or, where appropriate, Article 15(d).

 Appendix C: Financial guarantee or equivalent insurance

-Shipments of waste subject to the prior written notification and consent procedure must be covered by a financial guarantee or equivalent insurance before waste leaves production or pre-processing/storage site.
-The purpose is to ensure that enough finances are made available by the notifier to the competent authority to fulfil take back obligations in case of any accidents or legal infringements.
-All financial guarantees or equivalent insurances must be issued by a local banking institution or insurance company licensed by the MFSA and shall be in favour of the ERA.
-The original financial guarantee or equivalent insurance must be delivered to the ERA where it will be kept until a request for its release in writing (through e-mail) is made by the guarantor.
+Shipments of waste subject to the prior written informed consent procedure must be covered by a financial guarantee or equivalent insurance before waste leaves production or pre-processing/storage site.
+The intent is to ensure that sufficient funds are made available by the notifier to allow the competent authority to fulfil take back obligations in case a shipment cannot be completed.
+All financial guarantees or equivalent insurances must be issued by a local banking institution or insurance company licensed by the Malta Financial Services Authority and must be in favour of the ERA.
+The original financial guarantee or equivalent insurance must be delivered to the ERA where it is kept until a request for its release in writing (through e-mail) is made by the guarantor following submission of all recovery/disposal certificates.

-- The guarantor fails to contact the ERA in writing (through e-mail) giving reasons for any delays or other issues about his/her intentions to renew the financial guarantee/insurance, or
+- the notifier contacts the ERA in writing (through e-mail) giving reasons for any delays or about his/her intentions to renew the financial guarantee or equivalent insurance; or

-In circumstances where such arrangement is not possible, the ERA shall evaluate each case on a case by case basis as long as this does not comprise the ability of the Authority to meet its obligations.
+In circumstances where such arrangement is not possible, the ERA shall evaluate each occurrence on a case-by-case basis as long as this does not comprise the ability of the ERA to meet its obligations.

-In order to calculate the amount of the financial guarantee/insurance, the notifier shall provide the ERA with the following information in an appropriate document:
+In order to calculate the amount of the financial guarantee or equivalent insurance, the notifier shall provide the ERA with the following information in an appropriate document:

-- Quantity of waste to be covered by each active shipment
+- Maximum quantity of waste to be covered by each active shipment;

-Disposal cost per tonne - Shipping costs from the facility/storage site in Malta to the recovery/disposal facility abroad
+- Shipping costs from the facility/storage site in Malta to the recovery/disposal facility abroad; and

-- Storage costs for 90 days at the last port of call
+- Storage costs for ninety (90) days at the last port of call.
+Storage arrangements in alternative locations may also be accepted on a case-by-case.

-The financial guarantee or equivalent insurance covering costs for transport, recovery or disposal and storage of waste can be calculated as follows:
+All costs provided must reflect the actual costs excluding any discounts based on predetermined agreements or preferential costs which cannot be extended to the ERA.
+The financial guarantee or equivalent insurance covering costs for transport, recovery or disposal and storage of waste must be calculated as follows:

 Size of financial guarantee or equivalent insurance = N [3(SH+ST) + T (Q)]